 Atlanta Bonded Warehouse helps manage the scale of your business with flexible warehousing solutions.
 Our clients range from small to large companies, each of whom benefit from our superb customer service, extraordinary attention to detail, and more than 70 years of experience in the warehousing and logistics industry.
-Every year, we handle 750 million cases and 8.2 million pallets across our fifteen facilities nationwide.
+Every year, we handle 750 million cases and 8.2 million pallets across our fifteen warehouses nationwide.

-Third-party Logistic Warehousing Services
+Third-party Logistic Georgia Warehousing Services